Karin Chumbimuni-Torres

 Phone: 407-823-2230

-Dr. Karin Y. Chumbimuni-Torres is an Assistant Professor in the Chemistry Department at University of Central Florida (UCF).
-A native of Peru, she earned her Master’s and Doctoral degrees at University of Campinas, São Paulo, Brazil.
-During her graduate studies she spent seven months at Auburn University in Alabama.
-After graduating, she worked at Purdue University for two years as a postdoctoral researcher developing ultrasensitive ion-based polymeric sensors.
-During that time, she also spent five months at the Biodesing Institute at Arizona State University.
-After Purdue, she worked at University of California in San Diego for two years, where she developed novel sensors for applications in nanomaterial-based bioanalysis of proteins, DNA, and bacteria among other analytes.
-Before moving to UCF, she was a research associated at University of Texas at San Antonio and studied adsorption of proteins to poly(dimethylsiloxane) surfaces and its effect on the adhesion of cells.
+Dr. Karin Y. Chumbimuni-Torres is an Associate Professor in the Chemistry Department.
+A native of Peru, she earned her Master’s and Doctoral degrees at the University of Campinas, São Paulo, Brazil.
+During her graduate studies, she worked at Auburn University in Alabama.
+After graduating, she was a postdoctoral researcher at Purdue University and at the University of California in San Diego.
+During that time, she also worked at the Biodesign Institute at Arizona State University.
+Before moving to UCF, she was research associated at University of Texas at San Antonio.